Economy of Thailand: Financial crisis (1997–2000)

-Recent economic history (2001-present)
+Early 21st century

 An indirect effect of the financial crisis on Thai politics was the rise of Thaksin Shinawatra.
-In reaction to the government's economic policies, Thaksin Shinawatra's Thai Rak Thai Party won a landslide victory over Leekpai's Democrat Party in the 2001 general election and took office in February 2001.
+In reaction to the government's economic policies, Thaksin Shinawatra's Thai Rak Thai Party won a landslide victory over Chuan Leekpai's Democrat Party in the 2001 general election and took office in February 2001.
 Although weak export demand held the GDP growth rate to 2.2 percent in the first year of his administration, the first Thaksin Shinawatra government performed well from 2002 to 2004 with growth rates of 5.3, 7.1 and 6.3 percent respectively.
 His policy was later called Thaksinomics.
-During Thaksin's first term, Thailand's economy regained momentum and the country paid its IMF debt by July 2003 (two years ahead of schedule).
+During Thaksin's first term, Thailand's economy regained momentum and the country paid off its IMF debt by July 2003 (two years ahead of schedule).
 Despite criticism of Thaksinomics, Thaksin's party won another landslide victory over the Democrat Party in the 2005 general election.
-The official economic data related to Thaksinomics reveals that between 2001 and 2011, Isan's GDP per capita more than doubled to US$1,475, while, over the same period, GDP in the Bangkok area rose from US$7,900 to nearly US$13,000.
+The official economic data related to Thaksinomics reveals that between 2001 and 2011, the GDP per capita of Isan, the country's large north-eastern region, more than doubled to US$1,475, while, over the same period, GDP in the Bangkok area rose from US$7,900 to nearly US$13,000.
+The cost of air and water pollution in Thailand is around 1.6–2.6% of GDP per year based on a 2004 indicator.

 Thaksin's second term was less successful.
-On 26 December 2004, the Indian Ocean tsunami occurred.
-In addition to the human toll, it impacted the first-quarter Thai GDP in 2005.
+The 2004 Indian Ocean earthquake and tsunami caused a big human toll, damage and negatively impacted the first-quarter Thai GDP in 2005.
 The Yellow Shirts, a coalition of protesters against Thaksin, also emerged in 2005.
 In 2006, Thaksin dissolved the parliament and called for a general election.
 The April 2006 general election was boycotted by the main opposition parties.
 Thaksin's party won again, but the election was declared invalid by the Constitutional Court.
 Another general election, scheduled for October 2006, was cancelled.
-On 19 September a group of soldiers calling themselves the Council for Democratic Reform under the Constitutional Monarchy and led by Sonthi Boonyaratglin organized a coup, ousting Thaksin while he was in New York preparing for a speech at the United Nations General Assembly.
+On 19 September a group of soldiers calling themselves the Council for Democratic Reform under the Constitutional Monarchy led by Sonthi Boonyaratglin organized a coup, ousting Thaksin while he was in New York City preparing for a speech at the United Nations General Assembly.
 During the last year of the second Thaksin government, the Thai GDP grew by 5.1 percent.
-Under his governments, Thailand's overall ranking in the IMD Global Competitiveness Scoreboard rose from 31st in 2002 to 25th in 2005 before falling to 29th in 2006.
+Under his government, Thailand's overall ranking in the IMD Global Competitiveness Scoreboard rose from 31st in 2002 to 25th in 2005 before falling to 29th in 2006.